NRG Energy (NRG) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the power company had gained 5.8% over the past month.
-This has outpaced the Utilities sector's gain of 2.15% and the S&P 500's gain of 3.08% in that time.

 Wall Street will be looking for positivity from NRG Energy as it approaches its next earnings report date.
-On that day, NRG Energy is projected to report earnings of $1.30 per share, which would represent year-over-year growth of 293.94%.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.57 billion, down 37.25% from the prior-year quarter.
+The company is expected to report EPS of $0.90, up 172.73% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.48 billion, down 38.42% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for NRG Energy.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for NRG Energy.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 15.13% lower within the past month.
-NRG Energy currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 12.98% lower.
+NRG Energy is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, NRG Energy is holding a Forward P/E ratio of 7.9.
-This valuation marks a discount compared to its industry's average Forward P/E of 16.5.
+In terms of valuation, NRG Energy is currently trading at a Forward P/E ratio of 8.02.
+For comparison, its industry has an average Forward P/E of 16.66, which means NRG Energy is trading at a discount to the group.

 Zacks Names "Single Best Pick to Double"